As psychiatrists and mental health professionals, we know it is not only the physical effects of

 The impact on children is described well in the following paper: War Hits Children First.
 See other RCPsych publications below:

 The College Library provides access to eBooks including this volume.
-To access please use the eBooks tab in the journals and databases search to look for ' Disaster Psychiatry: Readiness Evaluation and Treatment'.
+To access please use the eBooks tab in the journal and databases search to look for ' Disaster Psychiatry: Readiness Evaluation and Treatment'.

 Mental Health First Aid (MHFA) Ersthelfer: MHFA offers "20 tips for people who care for refugees" to support all those who currently look after refugees and take them in.
 (These are available here in German, Russian, Ukrainian).
 The evidence-based MHFA guidelines for Mental Health First Aid for Depression, Suicidal Thoughts and Traumatic Events are available on the same page (also in German, Russian, Ukrainian).